with-branch/setkit/API.md

 ### LR, Batch Size and Epoch defaults
 Other than epochs, these can be found dynamically.
 Use the well known Learning Rate Range Test from Leslie N Smith for the learning rate, and select batch size such that it is the largest multiple of 2 which does not run out of memory on one of our devices.
 (Note: `pytorch-lightning` has already implemented something like this.)

+If they specify a batch size that doesn't fit, we could automatically do some gradient accumulation.
+This way, all batch sizes will function on any machine, albeit slowly for some.

 As far as the number of epochs.
 This is a relationship between the dataset, the trainer, and the model.
 I suggest we should default to infinite epochs (with early stopping)

 ### Model Arguments